 In summary, there is high confidence that, due to the near-linear relationship between cumulative carbon emissions and GSAT change, cooling or avoided warming due to a CDR option would depend on the cumulative amount of CO2 removed by that CDR option.
-The climate system response to the deployment of CDR is expected to be delayed by years (e.g., in temperature, precipitation, sea-ice extent) to centuries (e.g., sea level and AMOC) (high confidence).
+The climate system response to the deployment of CDR is expected to be delayed by years (e.g., in temperature, precipitation, sea ice extent) to centuries (e.g., sea level and AMOC) (high confidence).
 The climate response to a sudden and sustained CDR termination would depend on the amount of CDR-induced cooling prior to termination and the rate of background CO2 emissions at the time of termination (high confidence).